labordynamicsinstitute/replication-tutorial-2019/index.md

 Your almost there
 =================
-Because we used Git**h, we have the changes already under control:
+Because we used Git**b, we have the changes already under control:

 <div style="text-align: center;">
 <img alt="Rstudio top right" src="images/RStudio_Cloud_top_right.png" width="60%"  />